 1. Removing General Odors

 Use your nose to determine where the pungent smell is coming from.
-Once you find the item that is causing the odor, clean it with warm water and use an antibacterial cleaner or detergent like Dawn dish soap.
+Once you find the item that is causing the odor, clean it with hot soapy water, using an antibacterial cleaner or detergent like Dawn dish soap.

-Follow up with a a nice homey smell like oranges and cinnamon by taking two tablespoons of cinnamon and some orange peels and simmer gently in 4 cups of water so that the scent permeates throughout your house.
+You can follow all this up with a a nice homey smell like oranges and cinnamon.
+Take two tablespoons of cinnamon and some orange peels and simmer them gently in 4 cups of water.
+This fresh scent will permeate throughout your house.